 Last year, I was able to watch only five movies and two TV dramas.
 Not bad though.
 There were years when I hadn’t been able to watch anything at all.
-This year, my work schedule permiting, I’ve lined up the following initial list to watch:
+This year, my work schedule permiting, I’ve lined up the following initial list to watch: … Continue reading Movies and TV dramas to watch this year

 Effects of stress could be channeled away from the body to create works of beauty instead, so why not?
 Coloring books are an old hobby from childhood, but have been recently marketed worldwide for adults as well.
 My favorite theme is travel and I prefer oil pastels.
 I love seeing the places come to life at my fingertips.
 The world would’ve gone bust and I wouldn’t know it.